noamelf/pycubator/slides/content/03-control-structures.md

 *   Colon (:) indicates start of a block
 *   Following lines are indented
 *   Function declaration doesnt specify return type
-*   all functions return a value (None if not specified)
+*   All functions return a value (None if not specified)
 *   Parameter data types are not specified either

 --